The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Behavior

 \subsection{Renormalization}

 Most of the quantum behaviors of a system encode in its renormalization.
-Here we are interested in the dimensionless field renormalization function $Z(k)=1+\delta_{Z}(k)$, which scales each field as,
+For the sake of making the treatment focus on the cosmological constant, we only discuss a global renormalization function $Z(k)=1+\delta_{Z}(k)$, which rescales each field isotropically,

-The $k$, with dimension $[\mathrm{mass}]^{1}$, introduced by hand measures a cutoff of the Fourier component of the dynamical spacetime fields $X^{\mu}$.
-So here $k$ replaces the absolute parameter background $x$, playing the role of an evolution parameter.
+The parameter $k$, with dimension $[\mathrm{mass}]^{1}$, introduced by hand measures a cutoff of the Fourier component of the dynamical spacetime fields $X^{\mu}$.
+So here $k$ replaces the absolute parameter background $x$, playing the role of a renormalization evolution parameter.
 Then the action in a ``Wilsonian'' sense is effective defined at the cutoff $k$,

-The renormalization function $Z$ can also be absorbed into the constant $\lambda$ or $g_{\mu\nu}$ while $X^{\mu}$ are fixed, which has completely different physical interpretation but the mathematics is the same.
+It is worth emphasizing that the global renormalization function $Z$ can also be interpreted as a renormalization to the inverse coupling constant $\lambda$ or even the geometric measure of the base space $d^{d}x$ while keeping $X^{\mu}$ fixed, they have completely different physical interpretations but in our discussions they are mathematically equivalent.
+For different conveniences and purposes, in the following discussions different interpretations are used.

-Recall that, in the semi-classical approximation, the dimensions of the parameter background and that of the target manifold are identical, i.e. $d=D\equiv4$.
-Although it seems that the NLSM in $d=4$ is perturbative non-renormalizable by means of power counting, but at non-perturbative level, it is shown \cite{codello2009fixed} that a $d=4$ NLSM has a non-trivial (non-Gaussian) UV fixed point (i.e. $k\rightarrow\infty$).
-In this sense, this theory of quantum spacetime is ``asymptotically safe''\cite{weinberg1979ultraviolet}, which will be clearly seen later by noting that $d$ runs to 2 at $k\rightarrow\infty$.
-Therefore, the fields $X^{\mu}$ and $\lambda$ in Eq.(\ref{eq:NLSM-UV}) can be seen as bare values defined at the UV fixed point, at which the renormalization condition is written as
+Recall that, in the semi-classical approximation, the dimensions of the parameter background are identical with that of the target manifold, i.e. $d=D\equiv4$.
+Although it seems that the NLSM in $d=4$ is perturbative non-renormalizable by power counting, at the non-perturbative level it is shown \cite{codello2009fixed} that a $d=4$ NLSM has a non-trivial (non-Gaussian) UV fixed point (i.e. $k\rightarrow\infty$).
+In this sense, this theory of quantum spacetime is ``asymptotically safe''\cite{weinberg1979ultraviolet}, which will be seen later by noting that $d$ seems effectively run to a lower 2-dimension at $k\rightarrow\infty$.
+Therefore, the fields $X^{\mu}$ and $\lambda$ in Eq.(\ref{eq:NLSM-UV}) can be seen as bare values defined at the UV fixed point, at which the renormalization condition is given by

-In order to find the physics at IR, the question we want to ask is simple: from this initial renormalization condition at UV, what value does it take when the renormalization group flows to IR ($k\rightarrow0$)?
+In order to find the physics at IR, the question we want to ask is: from this initial renormalization condition at UV, what value does it take when the renormalization group flows to IR ($k\rightarrow0$)?